-Demographics are statistics about people: how many people live in a specific area, where they work, what they buy, and how they live.
-Statistics can shape the delivery of a new product or service, or determine where you locate a business.
+Demographics are statistics about people: How many people live in a specific area, where they work, what they buy, and how they live.
+These statistics can shape the delivery of a new product or service, or where a business is located.

 It is mandated that every ten years, the U.S. Census Bureau count all of the people in the United States and Puerto Rico.
 Along with counting the people, the Census Bureau also collects certain economic and social characteristics about everyone.
 Rather than doing the long form every 10 years, the Census Bureau is now taking an annual American Community Survey which provides an estimated count of many socioeconomic characteristics.
 The questions asked are those that help federal and state agencies carry out the services they provide as mandated by Congress.
 This mandate is a benefit to business owners, social service agencies and others who need demographic information.